 Mobile isn’t the only place that’s getting scarier — the entire Internet saw a 600 percent increase dangerous web links.
 This will require even more fail safes on behalf of enterprise IT departments as well as heightened vigilance from employees.

-As you can see, there are numerous reasons why your company and its data could be in jeopardy.
+As you can see, there are numerous reasons why your company and its data security could be in jeopardy.
 These are five of the 11 statistics we’ll be sharing with you.
 In next week’s installment, we’ll have six more you should keep an eye on.

 Until then, keep your guard up…